Joule-Thomson expansion of charged dilatonic black holes: brief introduction to charged dilatonic black holes

 where

-$\gamma =\alpha ^{2} /(\alpha ^{2}+1 )$, and the parameter $m$ is the integration constants associated with the mass, and $q$ is the charge parameters of the black holes. $k$ means the $(n-1)$-dimensional hypersurface $d \Omega_{k}^{2}$ , $k$ can be taken as -1, 0, 1, respectively.
-According to the definition of mass, there are two related expressions as follows\cite{zw2}
+$\gamma =\alpha ^{2} /(\alpha ^{2}+1 )$; the parameter $m$ is the integration constant associated with mass, and $q$ is the charge parameter of the black holes.
+Here $k$ implies an $(n-1)$-dimensional hypersurface $d \Omega_{k}^{2}$, where $k$ have the following values: -1, 0, 1.
+According to the definition of mass, two related expressions can be given as follows \cite{RE5}